gustavobastian/ServerNurse/README.md

 * "localhost:8000/api/authentication/logout/": this method logout the user(not used right now... used with cookies in previous versions).

 ### Table of treatments
-This table contains all the nurse spec that can be assigned to one pacient.
-A nurse can have more than one, but a pacient only one.
+This table contains all the nurse spec that can be assigned to one patient.
+A nurse can have more than one, but a patient only one.
 It is used to filter the beds that can attend a nurse.

 GET methods:
 * "localhost:8000/api/specTable/all": this method returns all information in the table of treatments in JSON format.
-Example:
+Example:\
 [{"id":1,"Name":"Oncología"},
 {"id":2,"Name":"Cardiología"},
 {"id":3,"Name":"Podología"},
 {"id":4,"Name":"Odontología"},
 {"id":5,"Name":"Vacunación"},
 {"id":6,"Name":"General"}]

-* "localhost:8000/api/specTable/:id": this method returns the name of a single spec:  [{"name":"Oncología"}]
+* "localhost:8000/api/specTable/:id": this method returns the name of a single spec:\
+  [{"name":"Oncología"}]

 POST methods:
 * "localhost:8000/api/specTable/": this method is used to add a new treatment/spec to the table.
-The body must have:
+The body must have: \
 [{Spec: "Enfermeria de salud mental"}]

 DELETE methods:
 * "localhost:8000/api/specTable/:id": this method delete a single specification.